 5. Use a powerful customer service solution

 One of the most common ways to manage customer emails is by using a shared inbox.
-A shared inbox is an inbox such as support@ or services@ that allows multiple team members to access and manage incoming queries.
+A shared inbox is an inbox such as [email protected] or [email protected] that allows multiple team members to access and manage incoming queries.

 The problem here, however, is that managing a shared inbox is challenging.
 For instance, when you have a team working out of a group email on Gmail (a common account into which everyone from the teams logs into), it turns into a recipe for chaos.